 Figure 7.1.4 reports the share of ethnic and non-ethnic business leaders who used the top four key actions to deal with their crisis.
 In all cities but Milan, more non-ethnic leaders use financial reserves than ethnic leaders.
 In all cities but London, more non-ethnic leaders used specialist advice than ethnic leaders, confirming our early findings that ethnic-led businesses are less likely to draw on or, indeed, have access to external advice when running their businesses.
-The share of entrepreneurs who used advice from personal networks is larger amongst ethnic business leaders in Paris and Milan, although it should be noted that different approaches between ethnic- and non-ethnic-led in the latter city is likely to be influenced by the small proportion of ethnic-led companies reporting experience of a crisis in the preceding five years.
+The share of entrepreneurs who used advice from personal networks is larger amongst ethnic business leaders in Paris and Milan, although it should be noted that different approaches between ethnic-led companies reporting experience of a crisis in the preceding five years.
 In other cities, more non-ethnic business leaders sought advice from informal networks.
 Finally, in Paris and London, more ethnic leaders developed a contingency plan in response to the crisis.